 One a recent trip, I had a great meal at Willi’s Seafood and Raw Bar, 403 Healdsburg Ave.
 It has a menu of small plates.
 Loved the charred rare ahi with cucumber, avocado and truffled soy and the dungeness crabcake.
 I couldn’t believe it was all crab with no filler!
 I found a great rose wine to complement both.

 I also stopped in at Spoonbar for a glass of wine at the new H2hotel, 219 Healdsburg Ave.
 It has a fun vibe and I enjoyed the great design of the bar and the hotel.
 It is known for its specialty cocktails.
-Heard the food is just okay and pricey so I opted for Willi’s instead.
+I heard the food is just okay and pricey so I opted for Willi’s instead.

 Noble Folk Ice Cream & Pie Bar: 116 Matheson St. A fairly new store featuring ice cream, Stumptown coffee and pie.
 I also like the contemporary Flying Goat Coffee.
 They had great chai and they have wonderful coffee also.
 The Downtown Bakery and Creamery, 308A Center St., is good for breakfast.
 There is also The Blackbird Cafe & Soda Fountain at 312 Center St.